 Potentially yes, your military career does not have to be over due to a failed military drug test.
 You have options and are entitled to due process with each course of action your commander has available following a failed military drug test.
 The following are courses of action (COAs) that you may pursue with your Oklahoma military defense attorney to try to save your military career following a positive urinalysis:

-1. First Time Drug Offenders: when a first-time drug offender in the military demonstrates that they knowingly use drugs and confesshave the opportunity to demonstrate to their commander that they meet criteria for retention.
+When a first-time drug offender in the military demonstrates that they knowingly use drugs and confesshave the opportunity to demonstrate to their commander that they meet criteria for retention.
 In order for you and your military defense attorney to convince your command that you meet the criteria for retention following a positive urinalysis, failed military drug test, you must demonstrate the following to your command:

 • Your use of drugs was experimental drug use only, i.e. you are not a habitual user of drugs